OleIdole/NTNU-Kossel-XL-DIY-3D-printer/HardWare.md

 left outside tower : 6 <br>
 front outside tower : 6 <br>

-Mount 6 on each lower cornerpart and 3 on the upper corners.
+Mount 6 on each lower cornerpart and 3 on the upper corners. <br>